 There is a 15 minute passing time built into the class schedule.
 The typical Monday, Wednesday, Friday class lasts 50 minutes.
 The typical Tuesday, Thursday class lasts 75 minutes.
 For more information, see Standard Meeting Times.
 To check the distance between class locations, consult the Campus Map.

-In order to register for a class whose time overlaps with another class for which you have already registered, you must obtain a note from the instructor of the second class indicating allowances for the conflict to be arranged.
-It is then brought to the Registrar’s office so class can be added.
+In order to register for a class whose time overlaps with another class for which you have already registered, you must complete the online Student Schedule Revision Form (located on the Forms webpage) to request approval from the instructor of the conflicting course.
+If the request is approved, the student will be enrolled into the conflicting course by the Registrar’s Office.
 Permission numbers will not allow you to register for a time conflict.